-- Command: The full path to the program executable. - · Working Folder: Folder into which an application needs to be launched, i.e. the current working directory.
+- Command: The full path to the program executable. - Working Folder: Folder into which an application needs to be launched, i.e. the current working directory.
 This can remain empty. - Context Policy Labels: Restrict this application to only be accessible within the provided security context.
 The context can be configured using the mfa, network or country (2 char ISO 3166-1 alpha code) context policies labels.
 For network and country, you can define multiple options by using comma separated values.
 When adding multiple policies, they must all be valid to be able to access the application.
 See the Label Management page for more information and examples. - Server Labels: Server labels identify on which application servers this application is available.
-When a users launches this application, these labels will be used to define a list of applicable servers to connect to. - File Types: Associate zero, one or multiple file types with this application for viewing or editing.

-If you want to associate file types with applications, such that you can open files with a linked application when clicking on the file, you need to make a few additional configuration steps:

-1. On your application server, make sure you have enabled the option "Allow any command-line arguments" for your remoteapp.
+When a users launches this application, these labels will be used to define a list of applicable servers to connect to. - File Types: Associate zero, one or multiple file types with this application for viewing or editing. - If you want to associate file types with applications, such that you can open files with a linked application when clicking on the file, you need to make a few additional configuration steps: - 1.
+On your application server, make sure you have enabled the option "Allow any command-line arguments" for your remoteapp.

-When you configure file types for MS Excel, make sure you also add the two "openxmlformat-officedocument.spreadsheet" media types.
+media types.
 This is required for opening ".xlsx" files.